Massive Picasso at New York's Four Seasons to move to a museum

-NEW YORK (Reuters) - A massive Pablo Picasso theater curtain that has graced the hallway of New York City’s landmark Four Seasons Restaurant for more than 50 years will be moved to a museum, the artwork’s owner said Thursday.
+NEW YORK, June 12 (Reuters) - A massive Pablo Picasso theater curtain that has graced the hallway of New York City’s landmark Four Seasons Restaurant for more than 50 years will be moved to a museum, the artwork’s owner said Thursday.

 “Le Tricorne,” a 19-foot (5.8-meter) tall canvas completed in 1919 for the Ballet Russes, will find a new home at the New York Historical Society in coming months, said Peg Breen, president of the New York Landmarks Conservancy.